m-neshkovski/backend-code-review/README.md

 While the code is generally well-designed, there are a few potential improvements:

-1. As noted in the messenger configuration, the `SendMessage` handling could be moved to async processing in production
-2. The controller's error response in the `send` method could return a more structured JSON error response
+1. The controller's error response in the `send` method could return a more structured JSON error response
+2. MessageController method list should be paginated (I will certainly do this when obligations allow me to, not later than Friday.
+Just for practice!!)
+3. Future improvement would be an implementation of cache (Redis,Memcached etc.)